spyder-ide/spyder-docs/doc/panes/ipythonconsole.rst

 .. image:: /images/console/console-standard.png
    :alt: Spyder IPython Console with code, inline plots, and the In prompt

-To launch a new IPython instance, go to :guilabel:`New console (default settings)` under the :guilabel:`Consoles` menu, or use the keyboard shortcut :kbd:`Ctrl-T` (:kbd:`Cmd-T` on macOS) when the console is focused.
+To launch a new IPython console, go to :guilabel:`New console (default settings)` under the :guilabel:`Consoles` menu, or use the keyboard shortcut :kbd:`Ctrl-T` (:kbd:`Cmd-T` on macOS) when the console is focused.

 .. image:: /images/console/console-new.gif
    :alt: Spyder showing opening a new Ipython Console